Oxford University Space and Astronomy Society

 8. Committee Meetings

-Committee meetings shall be held at least twice per University term.
+Committee meetings shall be held at least once per University term.
 All members of the committee shall have at least three days notice of the committee meetings.
 Minutes of the meetings shall be kept by the secretary and may be inspected by any member of the Society.
 Apologies for absence will be required, and should be sent to the secretary.

 9. Election of the Committee